eleshinlomo/fixupe/README.md

-This is a website for Petrolage to manage the staffing business model.
+This is a website for Petrolage to manage the staffing business model.# landingpage